Xeno-learning: knowledge transfer across species in deep learning-based spectral image analysis: Results

-To instantiate the concept of xeno-learning for the specific challenge of perfusion shift compensation, we developed a method (\autoref{fig:method_concept}) that learns relative spectral changes from standardized animal data sets and then transfers this knowledge to humans via data augmentation during neural network training.
-In analogy to physics-based data augmentation, we coin this method \emph{physiology-based data augmentation}.
+Our approach to knowledge transfer is based on the crucial insight that shared mechanisms manifest in comparable relative spectral changes.
+As illustrated in \autoref{fig:method_concept}, we leverage this insight through data augmentation; we first learn the effect of a pathology or interventions from data of the source species and then apply this knowledge to the target species.
+In analogy to physics-based data augmentation, we termed this method \emph{physiology-based data augmentation}.

-According to experimental results obtained on independent test sets that were not used during method development, our proposed xeno-learning method is able to transfer relevant pathology-related knowledge encoded in preclinical animal data to humans (\autoref{fig:perfusion_performance}).
+According to experimental results obtained on independent test sets that were not used during method development, our proposed xeno-learning method is able to transfer relevant perfusion-related knowledge encoded in preclinical animal data to humans.

+As illustrated in \autoref{fig:perfusion_projections}, the original training data (distribution depicted in gray) does not adequately cover the malperfused data (green, blue and yellow points depending on species).
+Xeno-learning (distribution coloured in purple) resolved the issue.
+To quantify the effect of our augmentation on the training distribution, we computed the distances between each point in the test dataset to the nearest point in the training dataset.
+We observed that the distances (averaged over all organs) decreased by \varDistanceImprovementRatToPig for the rat2pig, \varDistanceImprovementPigToRat for the pig2rat, \varDistanceImprovementRatToHuman for the rat2human and \varDistanceImprovementPigToHuman for the pig2human scenarios, when evaluated against the extended training distribution as opposed to the baseline training distribution.

+Whether or not a change in spectra resulting from pathophysiological effects results in a drop in the performance of the downstream tasks depends crucially on the specific application.
+In the case of semantic segmentation the only major drop in performance was observed for the kidney (\autoref{fig:perfusion_performance}).
 In general, malperfused tissues present a challenge to the segmentation network across all species and the \ac{dsc} tends to decrease with lower tissue \ac{sto2}.
 In the case of humans, the knowledge transfer was more beneficial than in rats.
-The physiological-transformed median spectra show that a wide range of various perfusion levels is covered by the transformation augmentation.